Admonstrator/glinet-tailscale-updater/readme.md

 You can use --ignore-free-space to ignore the free space check.
 This is useful for devices with low free space.
 Please use with caution!

+## Tailscale stateful filtering

+The script will add the `--stateful-filtering=false` option to the gl_tailscale script.
+This is necessary for the tailscaled service to work correctly on GL.iNet routers, if exit nodes are used.
+The modification is done automatically and you don't have to do anything.
+It will be permanent and will survive a firmware upgrade.

 ## UPX compression

 The script uses UPX to compress the tailscale binaries.
 You will be asked if you want to use UPX compression.
 It is recommended to use UPX compression, as it will reduce the size of the tailscale binaries.
 If you choose not to use UPX compression, the script will still work, but the tailscale binaries will be larger.